 Turn Curriculum Into Meaningful Holiday Activities

-I really like to consolidate lessons with hands on activities that teach my students multiple skills.
+I really like to consolidate lessons with hands-on activities that teach my students multiple skills.
 When I taught math, I liked to end my unit on Circles and Cylinders by having students create felt ornaments or decorations.
 Students had the option to create a snowman, Santa or a reindeer.
 Each of these options involved cutting out circles.
 The students were required to measure the felt, cut it out exactly and find measurements for the different parts of a circle.
-After all the math was complete, students got to sew their ornaments closed and decorate their creation.
-For many of my students it was their first time sewing.
+After all the math was complete, students got to sew their ornaments closed and decorate their creations.
+For many of my students, it was their first time sewing.

 School Mascot on the Shelf